STI policy program of experimentation in Colombia (English)

 - Instead of depending on the government, universities and scientists should take initiative themselves.

 In regards to the last point, significant progress has been made already, as the summit in Cartagena kicked off discussions for starting a national transformative innovation program with multiple universities across Colombia.
-The universities shall set up projects with regional stakeholders and, through applying the methodology developed with TIPC members, participate in an international platform for experimenting with transformative change.
+The universities shall set up projects with regional stakeholders and, by applying the methodology developed with TIPC members, participate in an international platform for experimenting with transformative change.